Convening the energy national network

-The Energy Modelling Initiative has been mandated by Natural Resource Canada to the Institute de l’energie Trottier at Polytechnique Montreal with the primary goal of fostering synergies and collaboration.
+The Energy Modelling Initiative has been mandated by Natural Resources Canada to the Institut de l’énergie Trottier at Polytechnique Montréal with the primary goal of fostering synergies and collaboration.
 It seeks to convene the energy modelling community to facilitate dialogue between stakeholders and thereby, to fortify Canada’s energy modelling capacity for a transition towards a clean and electrified future.
 It also seeks to identify the kind of modelling activities that are required for sound policy making to achieve a successful energy transition.

-The national forum will build upon the rich conversations initiated in three regional workshops and steer towards a conclusion about the value of energy modelling and the long term requirements to support the Canadian Energy Modelling Network.
-At the National Forum, the results of modelling projects selected for funding will be presented and their political relevance discussed.
-Moreover, a summary of the discussions at regional workshops will be rendered to carry the conversations forward.
+The national forum have been build upon the rich conversations initiated in three regional workshops to further reflect on the value of energy modelling and the long term requirements to support the Canadian Energy Modelling Network.
+The outputs of the three regional workshops have therefore been discussed.
+Moreover, the results of the modelling projects selected for funding were presented with the idea of exposing their political relevance (see the documents below for more details).

-Most importantly, this event hoping to draw conclusions for structuring the Canadian Energy Modelling Network and identifying the infrastructural requirements for a long term plan to establish a sustainable capacity for energy modelling in Canada.
+The EMI believes that this event will help draw conclusions for structuring the Canadian Energy Modelling Network and identifying the infrastructural requirements for a long term plan to establish a sustainable capacity for energy modelling in Canada.